If you want to get real results from SEO you’re going to need to arm yourself with the best tools.

 Today’s SEO isn’t just about having words on a page.
 It’s about making sure your content is both Google and People friendly.

-That means the inclusion of images, videos is essential.
+You don't need to be a top author to get content marketing right.
+Using relevant keywords for your business will attract the right traffic and the inclusion of images and videos is essential.
 Having a site that loads at hyper-speed is a crucial ranking factor.
 And, being free from spammy content is a must.

 The tools in this section will help you do all of that; create user-friendly content that search engines and people can’t help but love.